CharlieHewitt1/CharlieHewitt1.github.io/_portfolio/portfolio-1.md

 <b>Laser Scanning</b>
-The aim of this project was to visualise and survey tombstones in the local cemetery using laser scanning techniques.
-The data were collected using a Lecia P20 laser scanner, and the data were processed and analysed using CloudCompare, MeshLab, and ArcScene.
-The final product (above) was overlain on an OS MasterMap DEM to provide spatial context.
+<br>The aim of this project was to visualise and survey tombstones in the local cemetery using laser scanning techniques.
+The data were collected using a Lecia P20 laserscanner, and the data were processed and analysed using CloudCompare, MeshLab, and ArcScene.
+The final product (above) was overlain on an OS MasterMap DEM
+to provide spatial context.

 <img src='/images/surveying2.PNG'>